LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 ### The File Resource Provider

 Internally, LaxarJS uses a single service to provide HTML, CSS and JSON assets used to instantiate widgets and controls:
-The _file resource provider_ is used to find out if a given template or stylesheet is available for the current theme.
+The _file resource provider_ is used to find out if a given template or style sheet is available for the current theme.
 It uses _resource listings_ (JSON files) to answer these queries without actually going to the web server.

 Resource listings also contain bundled resource contents to avoid HTTP requests in production (not during development).